 Windstorms

 While you typically think about homeowners insurance claims after a windstorm, auto insurance is also challenged when gale forces rip through the province.
 After one of BC’s infamous windstorms, ICBC reported that their claim centre call volume increased as much 66 percent when compared to year-over-year data.
-The primary claim is in reference to fallen trees, branches, and other overhead structures.
+The most common claim is for damage caused by fallen trees, branches, and other overhead structures.

 Preventative measures include parking in your garage, carport, or in an underground lot when extreme winds are forecast.
 However, you don’t always have the time or ability to do so.
-Subsequently, the only way to protect your vehicle against windstorm-caused damage is to ensure that it’s insured against it.
+The only way to protect your vehicle against windstorm-caused damage is to ensure that it’s insured against it.
 Basic ICBC Autoplan on its own is not enough, you require optional comprehensive coverage through ICBC or a private auto insurance.
-Comprehensive auto insurance covers specified perils of this nature (and more).
-View more on how to protect your vehicle against BC windstorm damage.

 Wildfires and Forest Fires